 57. An engaging format

-Premium content tends to be longer, so it’s important to choose a format that engages your audience and keeps them interested in what you have to say.
+Premium content tends to be longer, so it’s essential to choose a format that engages your audience and keeps them interested in what you have to say.
 It’s no use adding value if the reader can’t be bothered to read it!
 There are endless options, but some of our favourites include:

 58. The white paper/ebook